 The Anchor pub sits right on the Thames tourist trail, and while the Thrale Room was available at no cost, the team were denied exclusive use.
 Practices were regularly interrupted to show off to the tourists, when all they wanted was a quiet pint.
 The tourists probably wanted a drink too.

 Thrales continued to practice at the Anchor for about a year, then briefly at the Bunch of Grapes, and the Borough Community Centre.
-When that closed for gentrification the team moved to the Welsh Congregational Chapel, which was the team's base in Southwark for many years.
+When that closed for gentrification the team moved to the Welsh Congregational Chapel, which was the team's base in Southwark for many, many years.

 — Malcolm Lawrence